zoka/webREPLdemo/README.md

 front end with syntax colored editor, command history and peristent sessions.

-The noirMon also demonstrates how to incorporate ringMon into typical Noir based application.
+The noirMon also demonstrates how to incorporate ringMon into a typical Noir based application.

 ## Demo